 Some two-rate meters used in Economy 7 (e.g. 5246C) also have a second light, confusingly placed near the maximum-current label (e.g. 100A), which is always lit continuously when the off-peak circuit is energised, regardless of whether or not it's being used.
 The primary imp/kWh light is the only one whose flashing or continuity indicates use or no use.

-(See also current-transformer "energy monitors", how to use Economy 7 effectively and my energy deals sanity checker)
+(See also current-transformer "energy monitors", how to use Economy 7 effectively and my energy deals coherence checker)

 All material © Silas S. Brown unless otherwise stated.